What is allopurinol?

 Treatment with allopurinol may be continued indefinitely as long as it is effective and as long as no serious side effects occur.

-If you stop allopurinol treatment there is a high risk that your gout may worsen.
+If you stop allopurinol treatment there is a high risk that your gout may recur.
 It is very important not to stop your treatment unless advised by your doctor or unless side effects develop.

 Are there any side effects?